 Can Guinea Pigs Eat Pine Nuts?

-Guinea pigs can’t eat pine nuts as well.
+Guinea pigs can’t eat pine nut.
 Besides being a risk for digestion among other things, the pine nuts pose a risk of choking.
 The guinea pigs can’t chew them properly and pine nuts being smaller than other nuts can get stuck in their throat.

 Can Guinea Pigs Eat Pistachio Nuts?